Skip to main content

 What Equipment Do I Need?

 All Rapids Archery JOAD athletes must provide their own equipment.
-Equipment for USA Archery events falls into three categories: Olympic recurve, compound, barebow, and basic compound.
+Equipment for USA Archery events falls into five categories: Olympic recurve, compound, fixed pins, barebow, and basic compound.
 Athletes in these equipment classes will compete against other archers with similar equipment.

 Olympic recurve #

 If you’ve watched archery in the Olympics, then you’ve seen Olympic recurve bows.
 They are the only type allowed in Olympic competition.
 Modern recurve bows have metal risers with a grip and attachment points for accessories, detachable limbs, a string, and various accessories such as a sight, arrow rest, and stabilizers.
-All recurve archers fire the arrow by releasing the string with their fingers.
+All recurve archers use their fingers to release the arrow.

 Recurve bows are relatively simple mechanically in comparison to compound bows.
 Since recurve bows are usually disassembled after use, they are also more compact to transport.
 A basic recurve bow can be purchased for as little as $100, and it’s often possible to upgrade the limbs as the archer gets stronger and more experienced.
-Coach Rich is an expert at setting up and tuning recurve bows, so he’s a great resource to learn more.
+Former Rapids Archery JOAD coach Rich Cockrell is an expert at setting up and tuning recurve bows, so he’s a great resource to learn more.
 (He literally wrote the book Modern Recurve Tuning “Start To Finish”.)

 If you have Olympic dreams, then a recurve is the bow for you.